n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.ssh.md

 - ***Working Directory:*** Only visible for **Command** resources.
 The directory where the command should be executed.
 - ***Path:*** Only visible for **Download** operation on file resources.
 The path where the desired file is found.
 - ***Binary Property:*** Only visible for file resources.
 The name of the binary property which contains the data for the file to be uploaded.
 - ***Target Directory:*** Only visible for **Upload** operations on file resources.
 The directory to upload the file to.
-The name of the file does not need to be specified, it's taken from the binary data file name.
+The name of the file doesn'tneed to be specified, it's taken from the binary data file name.
 To override this behavior, set the parameter **File Name** under options.

 ## Example Usage